Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.QueryTokenRequest"></a>

 ### QueryTokenRequest
+Deprecated: use QueryFTClassRequest or QueryNFTRequest

 QueryTokenRequest is the request type for the Query/Token RPC method.

-Note: deprecated (use QueryFTClassRequest and QueryNFTRequest)

 | Field | Type | Label | Description |